-This little piece of rubber can really help to cut costs when it comes to heating and cooling your house.
+This little piece of rubber can really help to cut costs and save on energy when it comes to heating and cooling your house.
 I suggest you take some time to go around your house and discover which doors you can install or even replace the weather stripping.

-By having damaged weather stripping you can lose or gain a lot of unwanted air costing you a whole of lot money.
+By keeping damaged weather stripping you can lose or gain a lot of unwanted air costing you a whole of lot money.

 Additional things you can do to keep your home energy efficient is to cover drafty windows with plastic during the colder months.
 You can also add spray foam around windows to prohibit heat loss.